volkamerlab/KinFragLib/README.md

 ### Repository content

-This repository holds (i) fragment library data and (ii) a *quick start* notebook explaining how to load and use the library alongside additional analysis notebooks.
+This repository holds (i) fragment library data, (ii) a *quick start* notebook explaining how to load and use the library, alongside (iii) notebooks covering the full fragment analysis as described in the corresponding paper.

     data/
     └── fragment_library/